A. JAMES CLARK SCHOOL OF ENGINEERING (ENGR)3110 Jeong H. Kim Engineering Building, 301-405-8335

 For the spring 2014 and beyond, internal and external transfer students will be directly admitted to the Clark School if they meet the Gateway requirements, MATH141 with a B-, PHYS 161 with a B-, CHEM113 or CHEM135 or CHEM 271 with a grade of C- or better, have completed Fundamental Studies English, have completed at least one Humanities or Social Studies course, and have a minimum cumulative GPA of 3.0 in all college-level coursework, and who have not previously been admitted to the Clark School of Engineering.
 Only one repeat of a single course to the set of Gateway courses, either at the University of Maryland or at any other university or college, will be considered to meet the review requirements.
 A course in which a grade of W (withdrawn) is earned is counted as an attempt.
 Students should wait until all gateway requirements are complete before applying for admission to the School.

 There may be some courses which are not offered by the schools participating in the Engineering Transfer program.
 Students should investigate the feasibility of completing these courses in summer school at the

 Structure of Engineering Curricula: Courses in the normal curriculum or program and prescribed credit hours leading to the degree of Bachelor of Science (with curriculum designation) are outlined in the sections describing each department in the Clark School of Engineering.
 No student may modify the prescribed number of hours without special permission from the Dean of the School.
 The courses in each curriculum may be classified in the following categories:

 1. Courses in the General Education Program,

-2. Courses in the physical sciences, mathematics, chemistry, physics.
+2. Courses in the physical sciences, mathematics, chemistry, and physics.